GorillaCoder115/cat-dog-classifier/README.md

 #Second Download PyCharm

-#Open Pycharm and enter these commands into your terminal in this order
+#Open Pycharm and start a new project with github link
+#Enter these commands into your terminal in this order
 1. pip install -r requirements.txt
 2. python train_model.py
 3. python app.py